 SEER has many other benefits.
 For instance:

-- SEER can automatically lock and unlock doors just like a smart key, but with more range (and better security).
+- Automatically lock and unlock doors just like a smart key, but with more range (and better security).

-- SEER can turn interior and exterior lighting on and off based on proximity.
+- Turn interior and exterior lighting on and off based on proximity.

 - You can program SEER to do custom stuff.
 Whatever you can imagine, SEER can probably pull it off.